tasket/wyng-backup/README.md

 * For encryption and top performance, the _python3-pycryptodome_ and _python3-zstd_ packages should be installed, respectively.

-* Volumes to be backed-up must reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS/reflink capable filesystem.
+* Volumes to be backed-up should reside locally in one of the following snapshot-capable storage types:  LVM thin-provisioned pool, Btrfs subvolume, or XFS/reflink capable filesystem.
+Otherwise, volumes may be imported from or saved to other filesystems at standard (slower) speeds.

 * For backing up from LVM, _thin-provisioning-tools & lvm2_ must be present on the source system.
+For Btrfs, the `btrfs` command must be present.

 * The destination system where the Wyng archive is stored (if different from source) should also have python3, plus a basic Unix command set and filesystem (i.e. a typical Linux or BSD system).
-Otherwise, FUSE may be used to access remote storage using sftp or s3 protocols without concern for python or Unix commands.
+Otherwise, _samba_, FUSE, etc. may be used to access remote storage using smb, sftp, s3 or other protocols without concern for python or Unix commands.

 * See the 'Testing' section below for tips and caveats about using the alpha and beta versions.